scrapinghub/scrapy-autoextract/README.rst

   so it's best to use ``AUTHTHROTTLE_ENABLED=False`` in the settings.
 * Redirects are handled by AutoExtract, not by Scrapy, so these kinds of middlewares might have no effect
-* Retries should be disabled, because AutoExtract handles them internally (use ``RETRY_ENABLED=False`` in the settings)
-  There is an exception, if there are too many requests sent in a short amount of time and AutoExtract returns HTTP code 429.
-  For that case it's best to use ``RETRY_HTTP_CODES=[429]``.
+* AutoExtract doesn't handle retries internally, they should be handled by its clients.
-* 429 errors are handled as standard retries when using Scrapy middleware, but they're handled properly and automatically with scrapy-poet integration, as it relies on `scrapinghub-autoextract`_.
+* 429 errors could be handled as standard retries when using Scrapy middleware, but they're handled properly and automatically with scrapy-poet integration, as it relies on `scrapinghub-autoextract`_.
-  You may lose some responses with the middleware.
+  You may lose some responses with the middleware approach.
-  With scrapy-poet, there is no need to change ``RETRY_HTTP_CODES``.
-* Overall, retries have a better behavior with scrapy-poet integration and it includes support for automatic Query-level errors retries
+* Overall, retries have a better behavior with scrapy-poet integration and it includes support for automatic Query-level errors retries with no need to change ``RETRY_HTTP_CODES``.

 When using the AutoExtract providers, be aware that: